lllyasviel/Fooocus/docker.md

 |config_example_path|'config_modification_tutorial.txt' location|

 You can also use the same json key names and values explained in the 'config_modification_tutorial.txt' as the environments.
-See samples in the [docker-compose.yml](docker-compose.yml)
+See examples in the [docker-compose.yml](docker-compose.yml)

 ## Notes

 - Please keep 'path_outputs' under '/content/app'.
-Otherwise, you will see an error when you open the history log.
+Otherwise, you may get an error when you open the history log.
-- Docker on Mac/Windows has a slow volume access problem when you use "bind mount" volume.
-When you see this problem, don't use "bind mount".
+- Docker on Mac/Windows still has issues in the form of slow volume access when you use "bind mount" volumes.
 Please refer to [this article](https://docs.docker.com/storage/volumes/#use-a-volume-with-docker-compose) for not using "bind mount".